ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 {NOTE: }

-* The **Revisions** feature will create a revision (snapshot) of a document every time the document is updated and upon its deletion.
+* The **Revisions** feature creates a revision (snapshot) of a document every time the document is updated and upon its deletion.
-  Once revisions are created for a document, you can observe them and revert the document's live version to any of its past revisions.
+  The trail of revisions created for a document can be observed to track the document's history, and the currently live version of the document can be reverted to any of its past revisions.
 * Tracking document revisions allows you, for example, to check how an employee's contract has changed over time, revert a single corrupted document without restoring a backup, or conduct a full-scale audit.
-* Revisions can be enabled for **all collections** or for **specific collections**.
-* Old revisions can be **automatically purged** to free storage space.
+* You can create Revisions **configurations** that apply to **all** or **specific** collections.
+  A Revisions configuration can -
+   * **Enable** or **disable** the creation of revisions.
+   * **Limit** the number of revisions that are being kept.
+     RavenDB will **automatically purge** revisions by the limits you define, to free storage space and keep only relevant revisions.
-* Revisions can be configured using API methods or via Studio.
+* Revisions can be configured and managed using API methods or via Studio.

 * In this page:
   * [Configuration](../../document-extensions/revisions/overview#configuration)